ansible-collections/community.postgresql/README.md

 ## Contributing to this collection

-The content of this collection is made by [people](https://github.com/ansible-collections/community.postgresql/blob/main/CONTRIBUTORS) just like you, a community of individuals collaborating on making the world better through developing automation software.
+The content of this collection is made by [people](https://github.com/ansible-collections/community.postgresql/graphs/contributors) just like you; a community of individuals collaborating on making the world better through developing automation software.

 We are actively accepting new contributors.